 - Spanish Tropical.
-The Spanish Tropical format primarily consists of salsa, merengue, bachata and reggaeton music.
+The Spanish Tropical format primarily consists of salsa, merengue, bachata, and reggaeton music.
 Salsa is dance music combining Latin Caribbean rhythms with jazz originating from Puerto Rico, Cuba and the Dominican Republic, which is popular with the Hispanics whom we target in New York, Miami and Puerto Rico.
 Merengue music is up-tempo dance music originating in the Dominican Republic.
 Bachata is a softer tempo dance music also originating in the Dominican Republic.
 Reggaeton is a modern rhythmic dance genre that incorporates certain elements of hip-hop music. - Regional Mexican.
-The Regional Mexican format consists of various types of music played in different regions of Mexico such as ranchera, nortena, banda and cumbia.
+The Regional Mexican format consists of various types of music played in different regions of Mexico such as ranchera, norteña, banda and cumbia.
 Ranchera music, originating from Jalisco, Mexico, is a traditional folkloric sound commonly referred to as mariachi music.
 Mariachi music features acoustical instruments and is considered the music indigenous to Mexicans who live in country towns.
-Nortena means northern, and is representative of Northern Mexico.
-Featuring an accordion, nortena has a polka sound with a distinct Mexican flavor.
+Norteña means northern, and is representative of Northern Mexico.
+Featuring an accordion, norteña has a polka sound with a distinct Mexican flavor.
 Banda is a regional format from the state of Sinalóa, Mexico and is popular in California.
-Banda resembles up-tempo marching band music with synthesizers. - Spanish Adult Contemporary.
+Banda resembles up-tempo marching band music with synthesizers.

+- Spanish Adult Contemporary.
 The Spanish Adult Contemporary format includes soft romantic ballads and Spanish pop music as well as, international hits from Puerto Rico, Mexico, Latin America and Spain. - Spanish Oldies.
-The Spanish Oldies format includes a variety of Latin and English classics, mainly from the 1960's, 1970's and 1980's. - Top 40.
-The Top 40 format consists of the most popular current chart hits. - News Talk.
-Top local, national and world news along with local traffic and weather information.
-Moment by moment monitoring of breaking news as it happens along with compelling hard hitting topics that shape our world. - Latin Rhythmic.
-The Hispanic Urban (Hurban) format consists of "reggaeton", which is dance music that originated in Panama and Puerto Rico more than a decade ago and has evolved into a mix of Spanish- and English-language dance hall, traditional reggae, Latin pop and Spanish hip-hop.
+The Spanish Oldies format includes a variety of Latin and English classics, mainly from the 1960s, 1970s, and 1980s. - Top 40.
+The Top 40 format consists of the most popular current Latin and English chart hits. - Latin Rhythmic.
+The Hispanic Urban (Hurban) format consists of "reggaeton" with a mix of pop and tropical mixes.
+"Reggaeton" is dance music that originated in Panama and Puerto Rico more than a decade ago and has evolved into a mix of Spanish- and English-language dance hall, traditional reggae, Latin pop and Spanish hip-hop.

-The following table lists the programming formats of our stations and the target demographic group of each station.
+The following table lists the programming formats of our radio stations and the target demographic group of each station.

-Market FM Station Format Target Buying Demographic Group by Age
+Market FM Station Format Target buying demographic group by age

 Los Angeles KLAX Regional Mexican 18-49

-KXOL Latin Rhythmic 18-34
+Los migeres KXOL Latin Rhythmic 18-34

 New York WSKQ Spanish Tropical 18-49

-WPAT Spanish Adult Contemporary 25-54
+WPAT Spanish Adult Contemporary 18-49

 Puerto Rico WMEG Top 40 18-34

 WEGM Top 40 18-34

-WRXD News Talk 25-54
+WRXD Spanish Tropical 18-49

 WIOA Spanish Adult Contemporary 18-49

 WIOB Spanish Adult Contemporary 18-49

 WIOC Spanish Adult Contemporary 18-49

 WZNT Spanish Tropical 18-49

 WZMT Spanish Tropical 18-49

 WZET Spanish Tropical 18-49

 WODA Latin Rhythmic 18-34

 WNOD Latin Rhythmic 18-34

 Chicago WLEY Regional Mexican 18-49

 Miami WXDJ Spanish Tropical 18-49

 WCMQ Spanish Oldies 25-54

 WRMA Spanish Adult Contemporary 18-49

 WRZA Regional Mexican 18-49

 San Francisco KRZZ Regional Mexican 18-49

-On-Line Properties (LaMusica.com)
+On-Line Properties